"Bye bye loadshedding": Cassper gets solar panels for his house and warns SA

 PAY ATTENTION: Never miss breaking news – join Briefly News' Telegram channel!

-Cassper Nyovest took to his social media to share his relief that loadshedding is no longer a problem in his household.
+Cassper Nyovest took to his social media to share his relief that loadshedding would no longer be a problem in his household.

 Pearl Thusi congratulated Cassper in the comment and said she was glad he finally took her advice to go off Eskom's grid, and he replied: